aoblab/esp32_MQTT_ZE03/README.md

 # Preparing Node-RED Dashboard
 The ESP32 is publishing O3 sensor readings every 5 seconds on four MQTT topics.
 Now, you can use any dashboard that supports MQTT or any other device that supports MQTT to subscribe to those topics and receive the readings.

-# enter the following commands to install Node-RED:
+# Enter the following commands to install Node-RED:
 bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

 # To automatically run Node-RED when the Pi boots up, you need to enter the following command: